This Softball Pitching Review is a quick discussion on windmill pitching and ways to improve.

 - the shoulder opens at the start of the downswing to permit full rotation, hips open to 3rd base

 - hips rotate forward as the arm reaches the release point, arm makes contact with the hip during the forward thrust which provides power

 - Check each point on the checklist in sequence as you do it

 - If applicable, have someone watch you from the back as well as from the front

 - Use the guidelines in the workload chart, or adapt them to meet your needs

 - Continue your program until completion

 The idea of this drill is to keep your arm circling as you focus on developing smooth coordination with the hip thrust.

-Dry Pitching Checklist
+Softball Pitching Review Checklist

 Correct Action OK Not OK WHY NOT